Why Manners? Why Me?

 - We have a Sheltie and a tabby cat.
 The dog has no problems showering us with all the love we gladly share with her.
 The cat — well, we love her, too.
 It’s just that she makes it clear that she’d rather we didn’t exist except when it comes time to feed her.
 We’ll never give up.
 We’re still hoping she comes around.

 - I adore chick-flicks.
 My all-time favorite is Steel Magnolias.
 I Cry.
 Every.
 Single.
 Time.
 My favorite musical is Funny Girl.
 When Barbra Streisand sings Don’t Rain on My Parade, I feel that nothing is impossible.
 That song got me through some very difficult times when I was a little girl.
 I’ll cherish it forever.
-My two favorite TV shows are Downton Abbey and Duck Dynasty.
+My two favorite TV shows are The Crown and This Is Us.
 I know, it’s an odd combination — go figure.

 - Laundry is my downfall in life.
 I actually bought everyone in the family more socks and underwear so I could go longer without washing clothes.
 Really!